 Flamingo Crossings is located off Western Way.
 On the opposite end of Western Way, you’ll find Coronado Springs, one of Disney’s moderate resorts.
 Suffice it to say–Walt Disney World is nearby.

 Related: Coronado Springs Resort Review

-As far as proximity to the parks, you’re looking at a 10-20 minute drive.
+As far as proximity to the parks, you’re looking at a 10-20 minute drive from Flamingo Crossings.

-However, there is a large parking deck at the back of the parking lot.
-One of the perks of staying here is that there’s no charge for parking.
-So you won’t have to worry about racking up any extra costs for that during your stay.
+However, there’s a large parking deck that sits at the back of the parking lot.
+One of the perks of staying at the Fairfield Inn is that there’s no charge for parking.
+So you won’t have to worry about racking up any extra costs during your stay.

 There’s a small check-in area immediately inside the lobby.
-Someone was always waiting to greet me whenever I came in or left.
+Someone was always waiting to greet me whenever I returned or departed.

 The lobby is tremendous.
 You’ll find multiple places to sit, dine, or work throughout the space.